bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between `RDBMS` and `SQL`.
+1. Explain the difference between `RDBMS` and `SQL`

+RDMS is a relational database management system that manages tables and data and SQL is the standard query language used to manage the databases and data inside them

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+A primary key is the main source of reference of a table and uniquely identifies each item in the table

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+The foreign key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+We need a table that goes between  them that is one to many that two or more foreign keys that references the primary key on both tables being referenced.

 ## Project Set Up